ruenahcmohr/85C1/README.md

 A program like inkscape can then take it and adjust the line weight and add formatted text.

 good luck, I'd love to see what scales you make for your meters!
 Maybe I can add it to the project?
-Build a libary of strange custom scales?
+Build a library of strange custom scales?

   Rue M.